 The Americas represent around half of the global venture capital market.
-Therefore, it comes as no surprise that the world of VC and high-risk investments has set its eyes on Latin America in the past decade.
+Therefore, it comes as no surprise that the world of VC and high-risk investments has set its eyes on Latin America.
 In fact, venture capital investment in Latin America has experienced considerable growth in recent years, most notably in 2018.
 In that year, investment in startups in the region were estimated at almost two billion U.S. dollars, 73% more than in 2017, when it stood at just 1.1 billion dollars.
+The number of VC deals closed in Latin America surpassed the 400 mark in 2018.
 Moreover, the value of VC co-investment between global and Latin American investors has almost doubled between 2017 and 2018.
-Recent data shows that some of the largest venture capital investors in the region were Alta Ventures, Redpoint eVentures and NXTP Labs.
+Recent data shows that some of the largest venture capital investors in the region were based in the United States.

 Regarding the distribution of investments by country, Brazil was the market that received the most VC investments, accounting for more than half of all VC deals in the region.
-Mexico came in second with over 20 percent, followed by Chile with almost 11 percent.
-Other countries with significant shares of VC investments were Argentina and Colombia.
+Mexico came in second with over 20 percent, funds which were mostly allocated in the consumer services sector.
+Other countries with significant shares of VC investments were Argentina, Chile and Colombia.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.